How to get ready for cross-cultural ministry.

 2. Do your homework

 Find out what it's like to live and serve overseas.
 Talk to missionaries.
 Check out the rest of the WEC website and a few others.
-Find some mission related stuff on YouTube.
+Find some cross-cultural ministry related stuff on YouTube.
 Read a good biography of a missionary.
 Can you see yourself doing the kinds of things you’re finding out about?

 3. Test the water

 A short-term placement in another country or culture is a great way to get a clearer idea of what you would be getting into and may help you work out if long-term ministry is for you.
 We can link you up with a WEC team through our Short Term programme, for between two weeks and two years!